Program for Visiting Scholars

 Michael Davis, Professor of Philosophy at Sarah Lawrence College in Bronxville, New York, held a seminar at Baylor hosted by doctoral candidate Steve Block.
 Professor Davis has published widely on Greek philosophy and tragedy as well as on such philosophers as Descartes, Rousseau, and Nietzsche.
 His books include Wonderlust: Ruminations on Liberal Education (St. Augustine's Press, 2006); The Autobiography of Philosophy: Rousseau's The Reveries of the Solitary Walker (Rowman and Littlefield, 1999); The Politics of Philosophy: A Commentary on Aristotle's Politics (Rowman and Littlefield, 1996); Aristotle's Poetics: The Poetry of Philosophy (Rowman and Littlefield, 1992); and Ancient Tragedy and the Origins of Modern Science (Southern Illinois University Press, 1988).
 He also is the co-translator of Aristotle's Poetics (with Seth Benardete) (St. Augustine's Press, 2002).

-Professor Davis discussed his new book The Soul of the Greeks with faculty and graduate students on Friday, November 20, at 1:30 PM in Burleson 309.
+Professor Davis discussed his new book The Soul of the Greeks with faculty and graduate students on November 20, 2009.
 Participants read the "Introduction: The Soul of Achilles" and Chapter 3, "The Soul as Self and Self-aware" (on Aristotle's Nicomachean Ethics).

 Tulis Speaks on "Structure and Power in The Federalist"